-Bariatric Surgery Program - Referral Guidelines
+Bariatric Surgery Referral Guidelines

 The Weight-Loss Surgery Program at Children’s National helps adolescents who are severely obese through surgical intervention coordinated with medical management in the IDEAL clinic, or in the patient’s primary medical home.
 While diet and behavior changes can help some adolescents, many of these patients go on to become obese adults.
 The efficacy of diet and behavioral changes can be strengthened in some adolescents with surgical procedures.
-Weight loss through bariatric surgery is one way to treat severe obesity in adolescents by producing significant weight loss, correcting obesity-related medical conditions, and improving self-image
+Weight loss through bariatric surgery is one way to treat severe obesity in adolescents by producing significant weight loss, correcting obesity-related medical conditions and improving self-image and socialization.

 Children’s National is the only pediatric program in the region performing weight-loss surgery.

 Patients who wish to undergoweight-loss surgery must meet the following specific criteria:

 Have a BMI of at least 35 with an obesity-related comorbidity or greater than 40 without a comorbidity.These criteria are the ones recommended by the National Institutes of Health for adults.